Long Short-Term Transformer for Online Action Detection: Experiments

 \subsection{Error Analysis}

-In Table~\ref{table:action_classes}, we list the action classes from THUMOS'14~\cite{THUMOS14} where LSTR gets the highest (color green) and the lowest (color red) per-frame APs.
+In Table~\ref{table:action_classes}, we list the action classes from THUMOS'14 where LSTR gets the highest (color green) and the lowest (color red) per-frame APs.
 In Fig.~\ref{fig:failure_cases}, we illustrate four sample frames with incorrect predictions.
-More visualizations are included in Sec.~\ref{appendix:qualitative_results}.
-We observe that LSTR sees decrease in detection accuracy when the action incurs only tiny motion or the subject is very far away from the camera, but excels at recognizing actions with long temporal span and multiple stages, such as ``PoleVault'' and ``Long Jump''.
-This suggests one direction of exploration to extend the temporal modeling capability of LSTR to both spatial and temporal domains.
+More visualizations are included in the Supplementary Material.
+We observe that LSTR sees a decrease in detection accuracy when the action incurs only tiny motion or the subject is very far away from the camera, but excels at recognizing actions with long temporal span and multiple stages, such as ``PoleVault'' and ``Long Jump''.
+This suggests we may explore extending the temporal modeling capability of LSTR to both spatial and temporal domains.